mrychlik/DeductronCode/README.md

 `python3 run.py`

 # Pure Python Deductron implementation
-In folder rychlik/deductron_pkg one finds a pure Python implementation of the Deductron RNN.
+In this folder one finds a pure Python implementation of the Deductron RNN.
 The learning scheme is discrete state space optimization.
 The particular optimization scheme is Metropolis-Hastings.

 # Deductron implementation using Tensorflow
-In folder rychlik/deductron_tf there is a Python script implementing Deductron RNN through Tensorflow.
+In file deductron_tf.py there is a Python script implementing Deductron RNN through Tensorflow.
 This folder has a single script.

 The run of the script run.py leaves the Tenslorflow logs in folder